microsoft/AdaptiveCards/docs/wwwroot/documentation/markdown/display/GettingStarted.md

 * Image renderer

-## Create an instance of your renderer
+## Create an instance of the renderer
 The next step is to create an instance of the renderer library.

 ### Hook up action events
-If you want to the action buttons to do something you need to hook up an action handler.
+If you want to the action buttons to do something, hook up an action handler.

-* **Action.OpenUrl** - open the action.Url.
+* **Action.OpenUrl** - opens the `action.Url`.
-* **Action.Submit** - take  the result of the submit and sending it to the source.
+* **Action.Submit** - takes the result of the submit and send it to the source.
 How you send it to the source of the card is entirely up to you.
-* **Action.Http** -For this action you should do submit an HTTP request to the appropriate url with Headers and Body set
+* **Action.Http** - for this action, submit an HTTP request to the appropriate url with Headers and Body set.
-* **Action.ShowCard**  you should pop a dialog and render the sub card into that dialog. *(NOTE: You only need to handle this if you are using ShowCardActionMode set to popup)*
+* **Action.ShowCard**  invokes a dialog and renders the sub-card into that dialog.
+Note that you only need to handle this if `ShowCardActionMode` is set to `popup`.

 ## Render a card
-Now you get a card from some source, and simply call the renderer passing in the card to get back a native UI object which represents your card rendered into your UI framework.
+After you acquire a card from some source, simply call the renderer and pass in the card.
+You will to get back a native UI object which represents your card rendered into your UI framework.
 Add the card to your UI and you are done.

 ## Customization
 There are several ways you can customize what is rendered.

-### Using HostConfig
+### Configure HostConfig
-The HostConfig is a cross library, cross platform group of settings which control how the cards are rendered.
-Through this object you can define things like font sizes, separation between elements, colors, etc.
+The HostConfig is a cross-library, cross-platform group of settings which control how the cards are rendered.
+Through this object you can define things like font sizes, separation between elements, colors, and so forth.

-### Changing per element rendering
+### Change per-element rendering
-Most libraries allow you to override a given elements rendering making it easy for you to substitute your own rendering for that element.
-For example, you can change the Input.Date renderer to emit your own custom control, while keeping the rest of the output of the renderer.
+Most libraries allow you to override the rendering of any element, making it easy for you to substitute your own rendering for that element.
+For example, you can change the `Input.Date` renderer to emit your own custom control while still retaining the rest of the output of the renderer.

-### UI Framework styling
+### Style UI Framework
-Most UI frameworks allow you to further style the output using UI framework styling.
+Most UI frameworks allow you to style the output further using UI framework styling.
 For example, in HTML you can style the output of the renderer using CSS, and in XAML you can style the output of the renderer using XAML Styles.

 ## Resources